Offering an ArcticGEOSS data centre

 What is offered?

-It will offer for other organisations from any country with Arctic data to archive near real-time satellite and in-situ observation data at the Finnish National Satellite Data Center.
-It holds already a substantial archive of European satellite and in-situ data sets and will no be offering also space for other data sets missing a long-term archiving solution.
+It will offer for other organizations from any country with Arctic data to archive near real-time satellite and in-situ observation data at the Finnish National Satellite Data Center.
+It holds already a substantial archive of European satellite and in-situ data sets and will now be offering also space for other data sets missing a long-term archiving solution.
 A mix of national and EU support is aspired for this center with a base support from Finland being secured already.
 Please apply to receive your corner of this infrastructure.